(19th March 2013 – 20.5 miles)

 Pat, carrying only a day-sack, set a fast pace and his back was to become a familiar sight over the following days.

 It was wet and slushy under foot but we covered the ground pretty quickly.
 And we didn’t get lost – which was nice.

 and fresh snow highlighted their contours beautifully.

 As we crossed spongy Ravenstonedale Moor, we left the snow behind

 and by the afternoon we even had some rare sun.

 After several days walking by myself, I enjoyed having company – and Pat would kindly laugh at my jokes (either that or he was hysterical with weariness).

 Dry stone walls accompanied us for mile upon mile; the skill of the wall builders always humbles me

 as does the feat of building (a now sadly disused) railway viaduct.
-This would once have been the main line to Kirkby Stephen from the west.
+This was once the main line to Kirkby Stephen from the west.

 There was only one long climb on day 5 – and cruelly it was towards the end.

 Trudging up from Smardale Bridge, we needed frequent pauses (or at least I did) to pant and gasp whilst pretending just to be gazing back the way we had come.

 I had just enough energy to lift my camera for an obligatory shot of the famous signpost in the centre of the town.
 It is, I believe, the only one in England to record distances in miles and furlongs (220 yards).

 A very hot bath, a snooze, a cup of Earl Grey, attention to the only blister of the trip, a couple of pints, a meal, a chat with Pat and Sue, a stumble back to my B&B, a few lines of book and deep, undisturbed oblivion.